 By the 1990s, the bells were getting harder to ring.
 Taylor's inspected them, provided new bearings and pulleys, and refurbished the clappers.
 Profits from sales of Abel paid the bill.
 Afterwards, the 'go' of the bells improved, but some odd struckness remained.

 Bad news!
 They unanimously agreed that the entire installation is worn out.
-The frame is moving horizontally and (worse) vertically, which may damage the tower; wheels and headstocks are reaching end of life; bells should be turned again to spread wear from the clappers; clappers again need refurbishing or replacing; etc etc. In summary: a major restoration is needed, replacing almost all fittings and strengthening, underpinning or replacing the frame.
-While a new frame is the best long term solution for ringing, there may be heritage issues in our Grade 1 listed building, and of course the cost is much higher.
-The total could be as high as £70,000 + VAT (which should be reclaimable).
-Prices have increased since 1736!Donations
+The frame is moving horizontally and vertically; wheels and headstocks are reaching end of life; bells should be turned again to spread wear from the clappers; clappers again need refurbishing or replacing; etc etc. In summary: a major restoration is needed, replacing almost all fittings, and strengthening or replacing the frame.
+The sound of the bells, though excellent for 1736, could also be improved with modern tuning techniques.

-We would welcome donations!
+The project will cost around £45,000.
+We welcome donations.
 If you have found Abel, Mabel or Mobel useful, would you be willing to support us?
 You can make a donation online by clicking Just Giving, or by going to www.justgiving.com and searching for "Audlem PCC".

 If you prefer to send a cheque, please email email@example.com for the bank account details and Gift Aid form.